Beetroot constipation supplies more water soluble fibre for the large bowel.

 Eight colours per day

 One of the many benefits of beetroot is their rich purple colour.
 The phytosterols in coloured fruits and vegetables are what keep our cholesterol in order and lessen our chances of getting cancer.
-Think too of an apple a day; more at our apple diet page on the very real benefits of apples.
-It's not just an old wives' tale.
+Think too of an apple a day; it's not just an old wives' tale.

 Research following greenies over a twenty year period proves that eating eight or more coloured foods every day reduces the all causes of death by a very impressive 35%.
 That's massive.